I created ItsAllinItaly.com as a way to share the diversity, culture and natural beauty that Italy has to offer.

 In addition to classic and contemporary movies, Italy features regularly in travel shows, cooking shows, travel magazines and blogs as one of the world’s most popular tourist destinations.

-A few of our personal favourites were found on YouTube, which we watched for six months prior to arriving in Italy.
+A few of my personal favourites were found on YouTube, which I watched for six months prior to arriving in Italy.
 These are passionate experts Gino Di Campo (a celebrity Italian chef and author) and American travel guru Rick Steves.

 Myself on the other hand, am by no means an expert on Italy, I’m just passionate about its beauty, diversity, culture, food, art, wine and lifestyle.
-And being based in Florence, Tuscany, we have the privilege of being centrally located which allows us to explore Italy within a few hours by train in any direction.
+And being based in Florence, Tuscany, I have the privilege of being centrally located which allows me to explore Italy within a few hours by train in any direction.

-While Florence will feature highly in the photos I’ll be publishing, I’ll also be sharing images of cities and towns throughout Italy as my wife and I explore.
+While Florence will feature highly in the photos I’ll be publishing, I’ll also be sharing images of cities and towns throughout Italy as I explore.

 In the Hall Of The Five Hundred, Palazzo Vecchio

-We first visited Italy in 2012 while on a European holiday that took us through Moscow, St Petersburg, Paris, Frankfurt, then on to Rome, Florence and Pisa.
+I first visited Italy in 2012 while on a European holiday that took me through Moscow, St Petersburg, Paris, Frankfurt, then on to Rome, Florence and Pisa.

-Now we’re back to see more, do more and experience more of what Italy has to offer.
-So sit back and enjoy the ride with us, add a comment or two and perhaps we’ll even bump into each other sometime?
+Now I’m back to see more, do more and experience more of what Italy has to offer.
+So sit back and enjoy the ride, add a comment or two and perhaps we’ll even bump into each other sometime?